wcpr740/wcpr.org/README.md

 This is current configured by saving the file to the server via Windows SMB file-sharing protocol.

-When deploying, the only folders needed from `static` are:

-  - `out`
-  - `images`
-  - `fonts`

 ## Needs

- - stream 740.wcpr.org:8080
-    - 64kbps
-    - 128kbps
-    - 320kbps
  - now playing
  - radio schedule
  - staff (with contact info)